Time-evolving matrix product operators for off-diagonal system-bath coupling: Introduction

-The TEMPO method~\cite{StrathearnLovett2018} is an intersection of these two routes, which is initially developed for solving bosonic QIPs in which the system is \textit{diagonally} coupled to the bath.
-TEMPO is rooted from the quasi-adiabatic propagator path-integral (QuAPI) method~\cite{makarov1994-path,makri1995-numerical}: QuAPI makes use of the analytical expression of the Feynman-Vernon influence functional (IF)~\cite{FeynmanVernon1963} to trace out the bath and obtain a compact tensor that is responsible for the system dynamics, while TEMPO further represents this tensor with a matrix product state (MPS).
+The TEMPO method~\cite{StrathearnLovett2018} is an intersection of these two routes, which was initially developed for solving bosonic quantum impurity problems (QIPs) in which the system is \textit{diagonally} coupled to the bath via a single Hermitian operator.
+TEMPO is rooted in the quasi-adiabatic propagator path-integral (QuAPI) method~\cite{makarov1994-path,makri1995-numerical}: QuAPI makes use of the analytical expression of the Feynman-Vernon influence functional (IF)~\cite{FeynmanVernon1963} to trace out the bath and obtain a compact tensor that is responsible for the system dynamics, while TEMPO further represents this tensor with a matrix product state (MPS).
 It was soon realized that the MPS built in TEMPO can be generalized to an MPO that relates to the PT~\cite{JorgensenPollock2019}.
-Drawing this connection, TEMPO has been extended to study more general QIPs with non-commutative (but still diagonal) couplings to multiple baths~\cite{gribben2022-exact,Chen2024,ZhangShi2025}, and to study optimal quantum control in presence of non-Markovian quantum noises~\cite{FuxKeeling2021,ButlerEastham2024}.
+Drawing this connection, TEMPO has been extended to study more general QIPs with non-commutative (but still diagonal) couplings to multiple baths~\cite{gribben2022-exact,Chen2024,ZhangShi2025}, and to study optimal quantum control in the presence of non-Markovian quantum noises~\cite{FuxKeeling2021,ButlerEastham2024}.